-A modified algorithm of the Bradford Hill criteria was used to systematically evaluate the evidence of a causal link between knee joint loading during walking and structural progression of knee OA.
-The following criteria were used in the review of the cohort studies and given a score of 1 (criterion satisfied) or 0 (criterion not satisfied):
+Based on the Bradford Hill considerations on causality,21 a causation score was developed and used to systematically evaluate the evidence of a causal link between knee joint loading during walking and structural progression of knee OA.
+A similar score has previously been derived from the Bradford Hill considerations to assess the causal relationship between dietary factors and coronary heart disease.23 The following criteria were used in the review of the cohort studies and given a score of 1 (criterion satisfied) or 0 (criterion not satisfied):

-- Strength of association.
-Associations quantified as a pooled OR ≥ 5.0, with lower 95% CI above 2.0, and statistically significant (P<0.05); in the expected direction was defined as "strong association."
-"Moderate association" is defined as any statistically significant pooled OR (P<0.05).
-A statistically non-significant pooled OR was defined as "no association." - Consistency across studies.
-An association requires replication in other studies.
-Consistency is defined as ≥ 75% of associations being strong or moderate. - 3.
-Temporality.
-Refers to temporal relationship of association between exposure and outcome; exposure has to precede outcome.
-It is difficult to ensure temporal correctness because study subjects are assumed to walk daily and are therefore exposed to knee joint loading throughout observation periods.
+- 1. Strength of association: Associations quantified as a pooled OR ≥5.0, with lower 95% CI above 2.0; the expected direction was defined as 'strong association.'
+'Moderate association' is defined as any statistically significant pooled OR (p<0.05).
+A statistically non-significant pooled OR was defined as 'no association.' - 2.
+Consistency across studies: An association requires replication in other studies.
+Consistency is defined as ≥75% of associations being strong or moderate. - 3.
+Temporality: Refers to temporal relationship of association between exposure and outcome; exposure has to precede outcome.
+It is difficult to ensure temporal correctness because study participants are assumed to walk daily and are, therefore, exposed to knee joint loading throughout observation periods.
 We retained this criterion because temporality is necessary to infer causation; absence of temporal relationship between exposure and outcome precludes a causal link.
-Our analysis accepted studies with a temporally correct design defined as baseline knee joint loading related to disease progression over time from that baseline.
-The temporality criterion was satisfied when temporal correctness was accepted in \geq 75% of the included studies.
+Our analysis accepted studies with a temporally correct design defined as baseline knee joint loading related to disease progression over time from that